Learn More About Pangolins

 Pangopedia & FAQ

-Pangolins are the only mammals that are wholly covered in scales.
-Pangolins use these scales to protect themselves from predators such as leopards, hyenas and lions.
+Pangolins are the only mammals wholly covered in overlapping keratin scales.
+These scales act as armour against natural predators.
+Smaller species gain protection from birds of prey and snakes, while larger species may deter predators such as leopards, hyenas and even lion.

-There are eight species of pangolins, and they live in various habitats, from tropical forests to arid deserts.
+There are eight species of pangolins, and they live in various habitats, from tropical forests to arid savannas.

-Four pangolin species can be found across Asia: the Indian pangolin, the Chinese (Formosan) pangolin, the Malayan (Sunda) pangolin, and the Palawan (Philippine) pangolin.
+Four pangolin species can be found across Asia: the Indian pangolin, the Chinese pangolin, the Sunda pangolin, and the Philippine pangolin.

 While pangolins do share a few characteristics and behaviours with armadillos, they are not related.
 Surprisingly, they are more closely related to cats, dogs, and bears!